stencila/dockta/README.md

 - *Dockerfile generation*: Dockter aims to generate readable Dockerfiles that conform to best practices.
 They include comments on what each section does and are a good way to start learning how to write your own Dockerfiles.
 To stop Dockter generating a `.Dockerfile`, and start editing it yourself, just rename it to `Dockerfile`.

-- *Image build*: Dockter manage builds use a special comment in the `Dockerfile`, so you can stop using Dockter altogether and build the same image using Docker (it will just take longer if you change you project dependencies).
+- *Image building*: Dockter manages incremental builds using a special comment in the `Dockerfile`, so you can stop using Dockter altogether and build the same image using Docker (it will just take longer if you change you project dependencies).

 ## Install